Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Framework and analytical background

 Despite our interest in the boundary value problem, which is purely formulated on the exterior domain $\Omega$, it will prove to be useful to employ techniques from the theory of transmission problems.
-These formulations are posed on the full space $\mathbb R^3$, which is assumed to consist of the disjoint composition ${\mathbb R^3 = \Omega^-\bigcupdot\Gamma \bigcupdot \Omega^+}$.
+These formulations are posed on the full space $\mathbb R^3$, which is assumed to \brev be partitioned as \erev ${\mathbb R^3 = \Omega^-\bigcupdot\Gamma \bigcupdot \Omega^+}$.
 Whenever the framework of transmission problems is employed, $\Omega^+$ denotes the exterior domain of interest (elsewhere referred to as $\Omega$), whereas $\Omega^-$ denotes the bounded interior domain.

 Quantities defined purely on the exterior domain, such as the unkown scattered fields, are naturally extended by zero in the inside of the scatterer $\Omega^-$.

 We define \emph{jumps} and \emph{averages}, which are bounded operators from ${\H(\curl,\mathbb R^3\setminus \Gamma)}$ into the trace space $\mXG$, by